ramonhpr/knot-lib-python/README.md

 }
 conn = KnotConnection(credentials)
 try:
-  myDevices = conn.setData('7e133545550e496a', 1, True)
+  myDevices = conn.set_data('7e133545550e496a', 1, True)
 except Exception as err:
   print(err)
 ```

 ### requestData(id, sensorId)
 Requests the device to publish its current value of a sensor.
-The value can be retrieved using `getData()` or by listening to device updates.
+The value can be retrieved using `get_data()` or by listening to device updates.

 ##### Argument